jeffrey-3/missile-pcb-bringup/README.md

 ## Flash and Debug

-In a seperate terminal, run:
+1. In a seperate terminal, connect the STLink and start the OpenOCD server:

 ```
 make openocd
 ```

-Then in the original terminal, run:
+2. In the original terminal, start GDB:

 ```
 gdb-multiarch build/firmware.elf